A Fairly Odd Christmas: Plot

 On Christmas Day, Santa regains his memory and realizes that Timmy has saved Christmas.
-After Santa gets back into his clothes, they all party.
 Despite not getting off the naughty list, Crocker gets his first-ever Christmas present (a new tie that looks exactly like the one he already has, which he loves) and Timmy and Tootie kiss under the mistletoe.
-Poof then flies up to the screen and says "God bless us, everyone."
-Wanda then assures the audience that no fairies were harmed in the making of this movie, but Cosmo says he got a paper cut.
+Poof flies up to the screen and says "God bless us, everyone."
+Wanda assures the audience that no fairies were harmed in the making of this movie, but Cosmo says he got a paper cut.
 The film ends with Mr. Turner finally getting a pony who poops ice cream.